 You should use this pipeline when you want to build and benchmark Elasticsearch from sources.
 This pipeline will only work from Elasticsearch 5.0 onwards because Elasticsearch switched from Maven to Gradle and Rally only supports one build tool in the interest of maintainability.

-Remember that you also need to install git and Gradle before and Rally needs to be configured for building for sources.
-If that’s not the case you’ll get an error and have to run
+Remember that you also need git installed.
+If that’s not the case you’ll get an error.
+An example invocation:

 You have to specify a revision.